If you don’t understand how women have to always be thinking about protecting themselves, let this Twitter thread explain it to you

 Despite all the national conversation about gender violence and rape culture that’s been happening lately, there are still people who don’t get it.
 So for anyone who is still wondering how the inherent violence of gendered power structures affects women on a day-to-day basis, I present to you this brilliant (and scary) Twitter thread.

 Men, think about the last time you had to sell something online.
 It probably wasn’t a terribly traumatic experience for you.
 You may have taken some safeguards to ensure you wouldn’t get mugged or something, like meeting the buyer in a public place.
 I don’t know.
 I’ve never had to sell something online as a man.
 Do you guys even do that?
-Surely, though, you don’t worry about getting stalked, harassed, raped or murdered in your own homes, though.
+If you do, surely you don’t worry about getting stalked, harassed, raped or murdered in your own homes.

 But women do.